Group having a friendly conversation

 If you’re thinking of introducing employee benefits or upgrading your existing package with this in mind, HR will be key to this.
 This could be especially important if you want to offer a benefit that interacts and complements your existing employment policies, such as Group Income Protection that kicks in after your sick pay ends to support an employee during an extended period of sickness absence.

-Wrapping up: the benefits of HR
+Wrapping up: the benefits of having HR role

 For many businesses, the points in this article make investing in HR worth considering if you don’t have anything in place already.